How To Dry Car Seats In Winter? – NO SUN NEEDED

 I'm part of Amazon Associate and some other affiliate programs, If you buy through links on this site, I may earn a small commission at no extra cost to you.
 Learn More

-A few months ago, my friend had a bad experience with one local washing service, they didn’t dry his car seats enough.
-It’s wintertime, so he thought it’s not their fault, but it is.
-In this article, I’m going to explain to you how to dry car seats in winter, the quick and easy way to do it correctly (no sun needed).
+A few months ago, my friend had a bad experience with one local washing service; they didn’t dry his car seats enough.
+It was wintertime, so he thought it was not their fault, but it was.
+In this article, I will explain how to dry car seats in winter, and the quick and easy way to do it correctly (no sun needed).

 To dry car seats in Winter, start your car and turn on the AC to the highest temperature together with your windows opened just a little bit for moisture to go out of the car.
 Mostly, car seats will dry out in 3-5 hours.